jss367/jss367.github.io/_posts/2018-08-07-Clean-DNA-Dataset.md

 tags: [Python, Data Cleaning, Pandas, Biology]
 ---

-Splice junctions are locations on strings of DNA or RNA where superfluous sections are removed when proteins are created.
+Splice junctions are locations on sequences of DNA or RNA where superflous sections are removed when proteins are created.
 After the splice, a section, known as the intron, is removed and the remaining sections, known as the exons, are joined together.
 Being able to identify these sequences of DNA is useful but time-consuming.
 This begs the question: Can spliced sections of DNA be determined with machine learning?

+In the next two posts we'll try to do exactly that.
+To do this, we're going to use the [UCI Splice-junction Gene Sequence dataset](https://archive.ics.uci.edu/ml/datasets/Molecular+Biology+%28Splice-junction+Gene+Sequences%29).
+It consist of sequences of DNA that contain either the part of the DNA retained after splicing, the part that was spliced out, or neither.
+Our problem is to distinguish between these cases.

+In this post, I'm going to focus on cleaning and preparing the data set.
+In the next I'll walk through logistic regression to show how it works.

 <b>Table of contents</b>
 * TOC